 How to Make Cold Brew Coffee in a French Press

 Though cold brew coffee has existed for centuries, its popularity has recently gained momentum.
-This brew method does require more time, but it allows coffee lovers to extract different flavor notes from their coffee, all while creating a refreshing drink.
+This brew method does require a little extra foresight, and isn’t as quick as pouring your hot coffee over ice to cool it down to an icy temperature fit for a summer day; but it allows coffee lovers to extract different flavour notes from their coffee, all while creating a refreshing drink and avoiding the dilution that comes along with pouring hot coffee over ice.

 Certain coffee brands and commercial roasters create their own cold brew in a ready-to-drink format.
-But be careful of their sugar level, though, which can be very high!
-There is a carbonated version called nitro cold brew, and some establishments serve it on tap.
+You should be sure to keep an eye out for ready-to-drink cold brew with added sugar however, as it can be too sweet for some.
+You can also find a carbonated version called nitro cold brew at some establishments, where you’ll find it served on tap.
 Visually, it looks a lot like a glass of Guinness!

 Cold brewing ground coffee has a long history.
 We can find examples from 17th century Japan, where they steeped coffee in cold water.
 It appears Scottish merchants introduced the Japanese to cold brew coffee, as this was the method the Scots used on their ships.